sasadangelo/code4projects/_posts/2023-01-23-getting-started-with-html.md

 ## Paragraphs

-In HTML, the **<p>** tag is used to define a paragraph of text.
-The **<p>** tag tells the web browser that the enclosed text should be treated as a paragraph, and it automatically adds some extra space before and after the paragraph to help separate it from other content on the page.
-The **<p>** tag is an example of an "inline" element, which means that it can be used within a block-level element such as a **<div>** or a **<section>** to add structure and organization to the content of a webpage.
-Here is an example of how the **<p>** tag might be used:
+In HTML, the **&lt;p&gt;** tag is used to define a paragraph of text.
+The **&lt;p&gt;** tag tells the web browser that the enclosed text should be treated as a paragraph, and it automatically adds some extra space before and after the paragraph to help separate it from other content on the page.
+The **&lt;p&gt;** tag is an example of an "inline" element, which means that it can be used within a block-level element such as a **&lt;div&gt;** or a **&lt;section&gt;** to add structure and organization to the content of a webpage.
+Here is an example of how the **&lt;p&gt;** tag might be used:

     {% highlight html %}
 <p>This is the first paragraph of text on the page.</p>
 <p>This is the second paragraph of text on the page.</p>
     {% endhighlight %}

-In the example above, the first and second paragraphs of text are each enclosed within their own **<p>** tags.
+In the example above, the first and second paragraphs of text are each enclosed within their own **&lt;p&gt;** tags.
 This tells the web browser to treat each paragraph as a distinct block of text and to add the appropriate amount of space between them.
-The **<p>** tag is a very common and useful element in HTML, and it is used on almost every webpage to structure the content and make it easier to read.
+The **&lt;p&gt;** tag is a very common and useful element in HTML, and it is used on almost every webpage to structure the content and make it easier to read.

 ## An example of an HTML document